usbarmory/GoTEE/README.md

  * Trusted OS, running in Secure World at privileged level (PL1, system mode)
  * Trusted Applet, running in Secure World at unprivileged level (PL0, user mode)
- * Main OS, running in NonSecure World at privileged level (PL1, system mode)
+ * Main OS, running in Normal World at privileged level (PL1, system mode)

 > :warning: the main OS can be anything (e.g. Linux), TamaGo is simply used for
 > a self-contained example.